-Examinations are held in the Spring and Summer of each session, and the subjects examined are those covered in the previous semester.
+Examinations are held after each semester, and the subjects examined are those covered in the previous semester.
 In the case of the executive programme, candidates are required to have passed the examinations for first year before being permitted to proceed to second year.